hiroyuki-sato/embulk.github.io/_posts/2023-03-10-embulk-maintenance-gets-open.md

 The two below is the major updates.

-1. Establish a decision-making process, expecially for big changes that impact plugin compatibilities
+1. Establish a decision-making process, especially for big changes that impact plugin compatibilities
 2. Involve contributors out of Treasure Data in Embulk's decision making

 EEP (Embulk Enhancement Proposal)